firebladed/amg88xx-kernel-driver/README.md

 `sudo dtoverlay amg88xx.dtbo`

+## Build and install using Dkms

+`cd amg88xx-kernel-driver`

+install dkms if missing
+`sudo apt install dkms`

+Build using dkms
+`sudo dkms build ./`

+Install using dkms
+`sudo dkms install -m amg88xx-kernel-driver -v 0.1`

+## Build and install Manually
+Then use the supplied `Makefile` to build the driver (make sure that you have the proper kernel headers installed):

+`cd amg88xx-kernel-driver && make`

 Finally load the module:

 `sudo insmod amg88xx.ko`

+## Check Module loaded

 The sysfs entries are found in the `/sys/bus/i2c/device/<device_name>/` directory.
 You can find the right `device_name` by running the following command: